Big Four beauty pageants

-The Big Four or the Big League Pageants refers to the four major international beauty pageants for women – Miss World, Miss Universe, Miss International and Miss Earth.
+The Big Four or the Big League Pageants refers to the four major international beauty pageants for women — Miss World, Miss Universe, Miss International and Miss Earth.

 The group was first described by the China Daily newspaper in 2004 as "the world's four major beauty contests".
 In April 2008, the South China Morning Post described them as "four of the world's top beauty pageants"; the same description was also used by South Korea's leading newspaper, Chosun Ilbo in 2010.
 In 2017, the Latin Times considered the group as the "most important pageants in the world".
-In 2018, NBC News referred to them as the "four biggest international pageants", while Agencia EFE delineated them in 2019 as the "four most influential beauty pageants in the world".
+In 2018, NBC News referred to them as the "four biggest international pageants".
+Agencia EFE in 2019 classified them as the "four most influential beauty pageants in the world".

-The Big Four beauty pageants

-Hundreds of thousands of beauty contests are held annually, but the Big Four are considered the most prestigious, widely covered and broadcast by media.
-The Wall Street Journal, BBC News, CNN, Xinhua News Agency, and global news agencies such as Reuters, Associated Press and Agence France-Presse collectively refer to the four major pageants as "Big Four" namely:
+Among the hundreds of thousands of beauty contests held annually, the Big Four are considered the most prestigious, widely covered and broadcast by media.
+The Wall Street Journal, BBC News, CNN, Xinhua News Agency, and global news agencies such as Reuters, Associated Press and Agence France-Presse collectively refer to the four major pageants as the "Big Four".

+In the early years of Miss Universe and Miss World, the national winner of a country would often be sent to Miss Universe, while their runner-up would compete in Miss World.
+This practice was common, especially when several countries had winners in both pageants.